Unpopular opinion: Beyoncé didn’t make the beat sicker.

 - Improving diverging thinking.
 Participants with lower striatal dopamine levels demonstrated enhanced divergent creativity. (study)

-- Affecting psychomotor performance & mood.
-Beta-frequency beats were associated improved visual task performance & reduced negative mood. (study)
+- Affecting psychomotor performance and mood.
+Beta-frequency beats were associated improved visual task performance and reduced negative mood. (study)

 - Reducing mild anxiety.
 Significantly poor study design, yet positive results warranted further study into delta/theta-frequency beats on anxiety. (study)